AkiraMiyakoda/mariadb-trimmean-plugin/README.md

-## Trimmean plugin for MariaDB/MySQL
+# Trimmean plugin for MariaDB/MySQL

+### NOTICE!
+This project is now obsolete and no longer maintained.
+New [Rust-based version](https://github.com/AkiraMiyakoda/mariadb-trimmean-rs) is available

 This is a MariaDB/MySQL plugin offers an aggregate function inspired by TRIMMEAN() of Microsoft Excel.